 You have to take a small step, even if it feels scary or useless – build small bits of evidence that it’s safe to be your authentic self, that you’re worthy of self-love instead of self-hatred.

 Tiny interactions can be those small steps.
-Even if it’s not a whole conversation (which feels vulnerable when you hate yourself), connect in a tiny way, like by sending cat gifs or Snapchats.
+Even if it’s not a whole conversation (which feels vulnerable when you hate yourself), connect in a tiny way, like by sending Snapchats, or joining an understanding anonymous chat.

 When you open up to the people you trust, and they are there to support you emotionally, you begin to feel connected again.
 Real friendships are about being present to someone else’s pain and struggle — by opening up about your self hatred to a trusted friend, you deepen your connection while practicing authenticity.